ga-wdi-quizzes/week-02/README.md

 REPL stands for Read, Eval, Print Loop.
 It is a program that takes instructions as input, evaluates/performs the instructions, and returns the output to the terminal.
 The JavaScript console is a REPL, like the one in Chrome.

-It's useful or troubleshooting by providing a quick and dirty means of running chunks of code to make sure they do what the programmer things they're doing.
+It's useful for troubleshooting by providing a quick and dirty means of running chunks of code to make sure they do what the programmer things they're doing.
 The console also provides tools console.log and debugger that give programmers the ability to interrogate programs a they run.